Monitor Fades To Black On PC: 4 Quick Fixes

 - When done, close Device Manager and reboot your computer.

 - On Startup, you will be prompted to install the latest graphic drivers.

 - Just follow on-screen prompts and resume the installation process.

-Of course, first of all, completely uninstall the drivers from your computer – after removing them from Device Manager, access Control Panel, switch to category and click on the Uninstall option available beneath the Programs entry; find any programs associated with your graphic driver and uninstall it.
+Of course, first of all, completely uninstall the drivers from your computer – after removing them from Device Manager, access Control Panel, switch to a category, and click on the Uninstall option available beneath the Programs entry; find any programs associated with your graphic driver and uninstall it.

-Finally, resume the manual installation process – just download and run the executable file from your manufacturer official website and reboot your Windows 10 system in the end.
+Finally, resume the manual installation process – just download and run the executable file from your manufacturer’s official website and reboot your Windows 10 system in the end.

 The troubleshooting steps explained above should help you fix the fading screen monitor issue.
-Along with the already detailed solutions you can also run a system scan (run sfc /scannow from an elevated command prompt window) or you can initiate a system restore – if the problem is somehow related with Windows 10 system files, by using a restore point you can address the malfunctions.
+Along with the already detailed solutions, you can also run a system scan (run sfc /scannow from an elevated command prompt window) or you can initiate a system restore – if the problem is somehow related to Windows 10 system files, by using a restore point you can address the malfunctions.